ga-wdi-lessons/angular-firebase/grumblr.md

 ### Styling

 Grumblr looks pretty boring.
 Take a break from Angular and Javascript and make it look a little better!

+### If You're Sick of Grumblr...

+Add Firebase to an app of your own.
+It can be an earlier project, homework assignment or something else entirely!